East Cobb, Georgia: Education

 Public schools in East Cobb are part of the Cobb County School District.
 The area comprises several high school attendance districts: Pope, Sprayberry, Wheeler, Kell, Walton, and Lassiter.
 The western half of the Kell district lies outside of East Cobb.
 The extreme western portion of the Sprayberry district (the Town Center Mall area) also lies outside of East Cobb.
 The extreme southwestern and southern portions of the Wheeler district lie west of I-75 and south of I-285 respectively, thus excluding these small areas from being considered a part of East Cobb.

 The area known as East Cobb comprises the following middle school districts: Daniell, McCleskey, Simpson, Hightower Trail, Mabry, East Cobb, Dodgen, and Dickerson (small portions of the Daniell and East Cobb Middle School districts lie outside of East Cobb; a sliver of the eastern portion of the Palmer Middle School district can be considered a part of East Cobb).

 Media

-The paper-only weekly East Cobb Neighbor has a circulation of around 44,000.
+East Cobb News is the only locally owned, continuously updated news website serving the East Cobb community of metro Atlanta.
+East Cobb News is independently operated and is not associated with any other media organization.